coopdanger/ietf-wg-mimi/charter.md

 * WG adoption of requirements document for messaging interoperability (decision about whether to forward to IESG for publication to be made later, by WG consensus)
-* WG adoption of protocol specification for identifier naming conventions
+* WG adoption of specification for identifier naming conventions
-* WG adoption of protocol specification for identity profile(s)
+* WG adoption of specification for identity profile(s)
-* WG adoption of protocol specification for messaging content format
+* WG adoption of specification for messaging content format
-* WG adoption of protocol specification for user discovery mechanism
+* WG adoption of specification for user discovery mechanism
-* WG adoption of protocol specification for spam and abuse metadata exchange mechanism
+* WG adoption of specification for spam and abuse metadata exchange mechanism
 * Forward framework document for messaging interoperability to IESG
-* Forward protocol specification for identifier naming conventions to IESG
+* Forward specification for identifier naming conventions to IESG
-* Forward protocol specification for identity profile(s) to IESG
+* Forward specification for identity profile(s) to IESG
-* Forward protocol specification for messaging content format to IESG
+* Forward specification for messaging content format to IESG
-* Forward protocol specification for user discovery mechanism to IESG
+* Forward specification for user discovery mechanism to IESG
-* Forward protocol specification for spam and abuse metadata exchange mechanism to IESG
+* Forward specification for spam and abuse metadata exchange mechanism to IESG